jakestutzman/markapdf/readme.markdown

 # MarkaPDF

+Similar to the bookmaker, some methods and classes were carried over and extended, while new ideas have been added.

 MarkaPDF is an easy way to create PDF versions of books or documentation.
 The reason behind building of this library, is I wanted an easy way to create PDF books of documentation of Open Source Code and Client Projects.